smilingCornflower/StartHub/README.md

-The API for the project StartHub.kz
+The API for the project StartHub